-This booklet is part of a range that have been produced by CITB-ConstructionSkills NI to provide advice and guidance on Health and Safety & training issues relating to and Safety & training issues relating to persons working in the Construction Industry such as Bricklayers, Joiners, Roofers, Plasterers, Painters & Decorators, Scaffolders, Construction Operatives.
+This booklet is part of a range that have been produced by CITB-ConstructionSkills NI to provide advice and guidance on Health and Safety & training issues relating to persons working in the Construction Industry such as Bricklayers, Joiners, Roofers, Plasterers, Painters & Decorators,

-Insulation Installers, Plant Operators, Wall & Floor Tilers, Steel Erectors, and Landscapers with the aim of helping to eliminate and reduce the risk of, accidents, injury and ill-health.
+Construction Operatives, Plant Operators Scaffolders and Cavity Wall and Loft Insulation Installers with the aim of helping to eliminate and reduce the risk of, accidents, injury and ill-health.

-The booklets are in an easy to use pocket-size format and will be a good reference point to both existing and new entrant trade persons working in the industry and will also provide advice to supervisors, managers and directors to help improve health and safety performance on site.
+The booklets are in an easy to use pocket-size format and will be a good reference point to both existing and new entrants working in the industry and will also provide advice to supervisors, managers and directors to help improve health and safety performance on site.